-Houston Drug Crime Lawyer
+Houston Drug Crime Attorney

-Arrested for drugs in Houston, Texas?
+Arrested for a drug crime in Houston, Texas?

 Drug crimes are one of the most severely punished offenses in the state of Texas and throughout the United States.
 Predominantly since the 1980s, politicians and lawmakers have been proponents of being "tough on crime."
 You may have even heard of the term "War on Drugs."
 If you were arrested for drugs, whether possession, trafficking, sale or any other type of offense, you will be aggressively prosecuted and may even face a mandatory minimum sentence (Read about

 Retain an aggressive Houston criminal defense attorney from The Martinez Law Firm as soon as possible.
 This law firm will fight for your rights and fight to defend you against your misdemeanor or felony drug charges.

 Types of Drug Crimes

 There are many types of drug offenses, both state and federal.
 Listed below are some of the most common types of drug crime cases that The Martinez Law Firm handles: